Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 published: true
 ---

 Have you ever wanted to know about Generative Adversarial Networks (GANs)?
-Maybe you just want to be up to day on the topic?
+Maybe you just want to be up to date on the topic?
 Or maybe you simply want to see how these networks have been refined over these last years.
 Well, in these cases, this post might interest you!

 #### What this post is not about
 First things first, this is what you __won't__ find in this post: